yjyale/palmquist/README.md

 ```

-The folder where you're running this command should have the .pem file.
+The folder where you're running this command should have the .pem file for
+AWS authentication.
 Check paths to make
 sure you can reach the .war file.

 We're copying the aws.prop file to /opt/palqmuist/, so that it can be pick up database properties